Submitty/submitty.github.io/_docs/developer/getting_started/vm_install_using_vagrant.md

    4. Be sure to choose **Hardware Virtualization** in the **System -> Acceleration** settings of the virtual machine you are using.

-   **NOTE**
+   **Note:**
-   If using secure boot, vagrant may fail to work with VirtualBox.
-You will then either need to disable secure boot from the boot menu/BIOS or follow [these steps](https://era86.github.io/2018/01/24/vagrant-virtualbox-secureboot-in-ubuntu-1604.html) to self-sign the necessary packages to run vagrant and VirtualBox.
+   If using secure boot, Vagrant may fail to work with VirtualBox.
+You will then either need to disable secure boot from the boot menu/BIOS or follow [these steps](https://era86.github.io/2018/01/24/vagrant-virtualbox-secureboot-in-ubuntu-1604.html) to self-sign the necessary packages to run Vagrant and VirtualBox.

 2. Download and install the latest version of [Ruby](https://www.ruby-lang.org/en/downloads).